thelikes/rejig/README.md

 ## How this Works

 Terraform is used to spawn and destroy systems.
-Terraform can be used for many "providers", this repo is currently setup to use digitalocean.
+Terraform can be used for many "providers", this repo currently supports digitalocean and vultr.
 Terraform will spawn systems upon execution of `apply` and will then use the `remote-exec` and `local-exec` to install python and execute ansible.
 Ansible is used to install crap.
 The list of crap installed can be found in various files under